sublime-security/sublime-rules/.github/pull_request_template.md

 # Description

 Explain your change and why.
-For example, "negating letigimate replies," or "adding additional credential theft keywords."
+For example, "negating legitimate replies," or "adding additional credential theft keywords."

 If it's a new rule or insight, explain what the rule is designed to catch/what the insight should fire on.